-As of June 30, 2020, the Company had federal and state net operating loss carryovers of approximately \$44.1 million and \$15.7 million, respectively, which will begin to expire June 30, 2030, unless previously utilized.
-A portion of the federal net operating losses generated after June 30, 2018 can be carried forward indefinitely as a result of the Tax Cuts and Jobs Act.
-Therefore, approximately \$24.5 million of net operating loss carryovers are not subject to expiration.
-The Company has federal research credits of \$881,836 which will expire June 30, 2031, unless previously utilized.
+As of June 30, 2021, the Company had federal and state net operating loss carryovers of approximately \$66.2 million and \$23.5 million, respectively, which will begin to expire June 30, 2030, unless previously utilized.
+A portion of the federal net operating losses generated after June 30, 2018 can be carried forward indefinitely, which total \$41.7 million.
+The Company has federal research credits of \$1,115,804 which will expire June 30, 2031, unless previously utilized.
 The Company also has foreign tax credits of \$157,859 which will begin to expire June 30, 2023, unless previously utilized.
 The Company has state research credits of \$25,089 that do not expire.
-The Company also has Australian net operating loss carryover of approximately \$0.9 million as of the year ended June 30, 2020 that do not expire.
-In addition, the Company has \$1.6 million of Section 163(j) interest limitation carryovers as of June 30, 2020 which do not expire.
+The Company also has \$0 Australian net operating loss carryover as of the year ended June 30, 2021.
+In addition, the Company has \$3.2 million of Section 163(j) interest limitation carryovers as of June 30, 2021 which do not expire.

-As of June 30, 2020, the Company has not provided for foreign withholding taxes on approximately \$2.9 million of undistributed earnings of its foreign subsidiaries, as these earnings are considered indefinitely reinvested outside of the United States.
-The Company does not plan to repatriate any earnings that are currently located in its foreign subsidiaries as of June 30, 2020.
-However, to the extent that the foreign subsidiaries accrue earnings and profits in the future years, the Company does plan to repatriate a portion of those funds to the U. S. and will record withholding taxes as those earnings and profits are incurred.
+As of June 30, 2021, the Company has not provided for foreign withholding taxes on approximately \$6.0 million of undistributed earnings of its foreign subsidiaries, as these earnings are considered indefinitely reinvested outside of the United States.
+The Company does not plan to repatriate any earnings that are currently located in its foreign subsidiaries as of June 30, 2021.